Priler/PlaceHoldMachine/README.md

   - Really fast speed, PlaceHoldMachine can convert up to 1.000 heavy weight images to placeholders within 30 seconds (~3 seconds for 100 files)
   - Supports primary color detection and usage of it as background color (you can disable this if you want to)
   - Highly customizable, use your own fonts, your own colors, your own styles e.t.c.
   - Robust startup.
-You can startup convertion just for 12 lines of code!
+You can startup conversion just for 12 lines of code!

 # How it works?
   1) Install Python, as well as PIL on your system